rpoplawski/hackathon/README.md

 ```

-###To view a list of all of employee records and their corresponding number of days remaining for vacation:
+###To view a list of day taken by and their corresponding number of days remaining for vacation:
-- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees/:id/vacations/id`.
+- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees/days_left/:days_left`.
 The response will be in JSON format with the following parameters:

 ```
       name:         "string"